Full Force: Recording

 In addition to their production résumé, the group have also released their own albums and music.
 Their 1985 single "Alice, I Want You Just for Me!" became a Top 10 hit in the UK in January 1986.
 They placed several hit singles under their own name on the US Billboard R&B chart during the latter half of the 1980s.
 Tracks such as "Unselfish Lover" (from their self-titled debut) and "Temporary Love Thing" (from their follow-up album, Full Force Get Busy 1 Time!) received substantial airplay.
 "All in My Mind" became the group's first and only single to date to reach the R&B Top Ten in 1988.

-In 2001 Thump Records, a label known for its freestyle compilations, released the group's first greatest hits compilation Ahead of Their Time!
+In 2001, Thump Records, a label known for its freestyle compilations, released the group's first greatest hits compilation Ahead of Their Time!
 Full Force's Greatest Hits.
 In 2007, on its Columbia release Legendary, the group has a song dedicated to Oprah Winfrey titled "We're Feeling You, Oprah."
 It was inspired by the related members' mother's love for Winfrey.

 Acting

 They appeared in the 1990 comedy film House Party and its first sequel as the bullies of Kid 'n Play.
-(Although not included on House Partys official soundtrack album, Full Force's "Ain't My Type of Hype" was used in the film's dance-battle scene.)
+(Although not included on the initial release of House Partys official soundtrack album, Full Force's "Ain't My Type of Hype" was used in the film's dance-battle scene.)
 Bowlegged Lou also acted in Who's the Man?
 (1993) and played Lord Primus in the 2013 sci-fi TV series Body Jumpers.
 Full Force also appeared in the pool scene as karaoke judges in Longshot (2001).